CMU-11-791/Docker-Tutorial/README.md

 ### Get The IP Address of RabbitMQ

 Services running on the same machine as the RabbitMQ server can access the server via *localhost*.
 However, services running inside Docker containers are **not** on the *same machine* as the RabbitMQ server.
 That is, for services running in a Docker container *localhost* is the Docker container, not the machine running the Docker container.
-Therefore we need to know what IP address has assigned to the RabbitMQ server.
+Therefore we need to know what IP address Docker has assigned to the RabbitMQ server.
 Services running in Docker will be able to access RabbitMQ via this IP address.

-To view information on the network that Docker has created.
+To view information about the network that Docker has created use the `docker network inspect` command:

 ```
 docker network inspect bridge
 ```

-In the JSON that is displayed will be a *Containers* section with information about each running container.
+Look for the *Containers* section in the displayed JSON which contains information about each running container.
 In particular we need to make a note of the *IPv4Address* assigned to our *rabbit* container.

 ```json
 "Containers": {